-The Office of Planning recommends the Zoning Commission set down the proposed map amendment for 1401 22nd Street, S.E.
+The Office of Planning recommends the Zoning Commission approve the proposed map amendment for 1401 22nd Street, S.E.
 (Square 5564, Lots 0812) from PDR-1 to RA-2.
 The proposed map amendment reflects the anticipated land use on the Comprehensive Plan Future Land Use Map (FLUM).
-Emergency Action is not necessary because the vesting rules require that the most restrictive zone applies while the Commission considers action.
-In this case the most restrictive zone would be the RA-2 zone (11 DCMR Subtitle A § 301.5).